vmware-tanzu/community-edition/addons/packages/app-toolkit/0.1.0/README.md

       cni                       antrea.tanzu.vmware.com                              0.13.3+vmware.1-tkg.1  Reconcile succeeded  tkg-system
       ```

 1. You'll now need to prepare a second values file (apart from the one used to install App-toolkit) with the additional configuration necessary for `kpack` and `cartographer`.
-In the below examples, this second values file will be refereced as `supplychain-example-values.yaml`.
+In the below examples, this second values file will be referenced as `supplychain-example-values.yaml`.

     ```yaml
     kpack: